Coastal wall decor inspiration with a calming palette of soft greens, blues, and neutrals—perfect for creating a serene and cohesive home design

 • Silver Lake (SW 9633): A soft, silvery gray with subtle undertones that bring an airy elegance to the palette.

 • Oyster Bay (SW 6206): A muted green-gray that’s soothing and pairs beautifully with deeper tones like Homburg Gray.
+If you’re drawn to this shade, be sure to take a peek at the 9 shades in my Sea Glass Green guide.

 • Pure White (SW 7005): A crisp, clean white that works perfectly for trim or as a refreshing contrast to deeper hues.